Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Reflection on the balance between corporate management and creditor protection.

-• Need for proper accounting practices and transparency in management.
+• Need for proper accounting and transparency in management.

 Conclusions

-In conclusion, the judgment No. 37159 of 2024 represents an important call to order for company directors, highlighting the legal consequences of their actions and the centrality of responsibility in corporate management.
-The Court of Cassation has proven to be rigorous in protecting the interests of creditors and punishing fraudulent behavior, thereby contributing to ensuring the stability of the economic system.
+In conclusion, judgment no. 37159 of 2024 serves as an important reminder to company directors, highlighting the legal consequences of their actions and the centrality of responsibility in corporate management.
+The Court of Cassation has demonstrated its rigor in protecting creditors' interests and punishing fraudulent conduct, thereby contributing to the stability of the economic system.